rafaelurben/autohotkey-utils/README.md

 ### Create Hotstrings

-Hotstrings automatically replaces certain strings while you're typing.
-E.g. you type "btw" and an ending character (`-()[]{}:;'"/\,.?!`, tab or newline) and btw automatically gets replaced with "by the way".
+Hotstrings automatically replace certain strings while you're typing.
+E.g. you type "btw" and an ending character (`-()[]{}:;'"/\,.?!`, tab or newline) and "btw" automatically gets replaced with "by the way".

-You can create and modify hotstrings in the settings.
-Use the following syntax: `hotstring|replacement`
+You can create and modify hotstrings in the settings using the following syntax: `hotstring|replacement`

 The hotstring syntax can be found [here](https://www.autohotkey.com/docs/Hotstrings.htm#Options).
 Note: Replace "::" between hotstring and replacement with "|"!